 Fun Festivals in Simcoe County

-Probably my favourite festival in Simcoe County is by far the Get Outdoors Festival that takes place at the Wye Marsh in Midland.
+Probably my favourite of Simcoe County festivals is by far the Get Outdoors Festival that takes place at the Wye Marsh in Midland.
 Last year I learned all about hummingbird banding, monarch butterfly releases and more, but this year I was thrilled to see the festival growing with stalls for various local birding groups, wildlife art as well as the best from last year!
 This visit was a special one because I got to see their family of otters frolicking, eating and swimming in one of the ponds.
 Just goes to show you that even with a festival going on the Wye Marsh is full of wildlife!

 For all the music lovers out there Barrie has a festival for you too, Rhythmfest.
 Located in Heritage Park on Kempenfelt Bay you’ll find one of Barrie’s best festivals for music fans with two stages and music, dance and instruments from around the world.
 Don’t miss the drum off or take in one of the many workshops from how to play the drums to how to dance hip hop.
 It’s great fun for families with children and the adults who love a good tune!

 Another big festival is The World’s Greatest Carrot Festival that takes place in downtown Bradford and while you might laugh at a ‘carrot festival’ it is huge and they go all out with free carrot cake, 300 vendors, tons of buskers, a stage with lots of entertainment throughout the weekend and so much more!
-This was my first visit to the Carrot fest and I had a blast watching all the crazy buskers with the fire shows, checking out all the local shops and tasting some great food and was excited to walk away with some locally grown carrots being handed out by some nice looking firemen!
-I even met a fascinating couple who travel the world and were their selling their books about their amazing adventures – discovering local travellers made my day (oh, and so did the firemen 😉
+This was my first visit to the Carrot Fest and I had a blast watching all the crazy buskers with the fire shows, checking out all the local shops and tasting some great food and was excited to walk away with some locally grown carrots being handed out by some nice looking firemen!
+I even met a fascinating couple who travel the world and were there selling their books about their amazing adventures – discovering local travellers made my day (oh, and so did the firemen 😉

-13th Annual Barrie Dragon Boat Festival August 22
+Annual Barrie Dragon Boat Festival (August)

 I love going to festivals whether I’m travelling abroad or here at home.
-For me it’s a great way to try new and local foods, meet some interesting artisans and discover the local talent!
-Festivals really bring a city and it’s people to life!
+For me, it’s a great way to try new and local foods, meet some interesting artisans and discover the local talent!
+Festivals really bring a city and its people to life!